 - Hiring employees

-Most lenders will want to know exactly how you intend to spend the money, so draw up a plan before you apply.
+Most lenders will want to know exactly how you intend to spend the money, so draw up a business plan before you apply.
 Some may place conditions on lending, such as the type of investment you are allowed to make, so be clear and accurate with your intentions.

+There is no normal loan amount for small business owners.
+But there is a rule of thumb.
 Ideally, the profits the loan brings in should cover your repayments, and then some.

 Here’s how to work that out: